mwmckenzie/fast-csharp-ais-log-decoder/README.md

 - A beneficial side-effect of the prior processes are databases created through the use of serialized lookup dictionaries/tables

+### Fast-Filtering Can be Appended After Every Stage

+- Use the work of the prior stage/process to further filter/refine the data being passed forward to further reduce downstream processing time

 ## Description

 This test project is built as a C# console application.